cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/ediscovery-cases.md

     Why use the keyword list?
 You can get statistics that show how many items match each keyword.
 This can help you quickly identify which keywords are the most (and least) effective.
 You can also use a keyword phrase (surrounded by parentheses) in a row.
 For more information about search statistics, see [View keyword statistics for Content Search results](view-keyword-statistics-for-content-search.md).

-    For more information about using the keywords list, see [More information](run-a-content-search-in-the-security-and-compliance-center.md#moreinfo).
+    For more information about using the keywords list, see [Building a search query](content-search.md#building-a-search-query).

 3. Under **Conditions**, add conditions to a search query to narrow a search and return a more refined set of results.
 Each condition adds a clause to the KQL search query that is created and run when you start the search.
 A condition is logically connected to the keyword query (specified in the keyword box) by the **AND** operator.
 That means that items have to satisfy both the keyword query and the condition to be included in the results.
 This is how conditions help to narrow your results.